dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 ---

 Dockerizing is the process of packing, deploying, and running applications using Docker containers.
 Docker is very popular among the developers.
-In this post, I am going to how you how to Dockerizing the React Application.
+In this post, I am going to show you **"How to Dockerizing the React Application?"**.
 Before that I will briefly define what is docker and react.

 ## What Is Docker?